Governance

 National advisory board

-Forming through the May 1, 2026 founding governance call.
+Seated through admin nominations following the May 1, 2026 founding governance call.
 Community leaders across regions and sectors.
 Each gets one vote on data-usage changes, bylaws amendments, and dissolution — the decisions that touch trust most.
 Names posted here within 7 days of seating.
 Target size: 200+ leaders nationally.

 Decision log + audit transparency